hectorproko/Quartz/content/darey.io/Terraform/Terraform16-19/PART2_PROJECT_17.md

 }
 ```

-To inform our **ALB** to where route the traffic we need to create a [**Target Group**](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html) to point to its targets:
+To instruct our **ALB** on where to route traffic, we need to create a [**Target Group**](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html) to define its targets:

 ``` bash
 # --- target group  for wordpress -------
 resource "aws_lb_target_group" "wordpress-tgt" {